One Nation Queensland: Ideology

-One Nation, like it's federal branch, is a conservative and right-wing.
+One Nation, like its federal branch, is a conservative and right-wing.
 Although active in a state that is notably more conservative than the rest of the country, One Nation holds a distinct position on the left–right political spectrum.
 During the party's early years most of its support came from rural, conservative, blue-collar male voters that typically aligned with the state's National Party, as well as voters displeased with the two major parties.
 That support was largely due to the vacuum created by the National Party's incremental abandonment of there supposed ideological principles of agrarianism, populism and conservatism.
 One Nation has advocated for more provision to regional Queensland, which it views as being neglected, and even promised 'independence' for the state, without specifying any details.
 The party also holds protectionist beliefs: in the late 1990s One Nation opposed any privatisation of state assets that were income-producing, specifically the possible privatisation of Queensland TAB and electricity company Energex.